sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 > {{fig-lifecycle}} illustrates the steps in the software lifecycle and the relationships among those lifecycle events supported by the four types of SWID and CoSWID tags, as follows:

 > - Software Deployment.
 Before the software component is installed (i.e., pre-installation), and while the product is being deployed, a corpus tag provides information about the installation files and distribution media (e.g., CD/DVD, distribution package).
 > - Software Installation.
 A primary tag will be installed with the software component (or subsequently created) to uniquely identify and describe the software component.
 Supplemental tags are created to augment primary tags with additional site-specific or extended information.
-While not illustrated in the figure, patch tags may also be installed during software installation to provide information about software fixes deployed along with the base software installation.
+While not illustrated in the figure, patch tags can also be installed during software installation to provide information about software fixes deployed along with the base software installation.
 > - Software Patching.
 When a new patch is applied to the software component, a new patch tag is provided, supplying details about the patch and its dependencies.
 While not illustrated in the figure, a corpus tag can also provide information about the patch installer, and patching dependencies that need to be installed before the patch.
 > - Software Upgrading.
 As a software component is upgraded to a new version, new primary and supplemental tags replace existing tags, enabling timely and accurate tracking of updates to software inventory.
 While not illustrated in the figure, a corpus tag can also provide information about the upgrade installer, and dependencies that need to be installed before the upgrade.
 > - Software Removal.
 Upon removal of the software component, relevant SWID tags are removed.
 This removal event can trigger timely updates to software inventory reflecting the removal of the product and any associated patch or supplemental tags.

 Note: While not fully illustrated in the figure, supplemental tags can be associated with any corpus, primary, or patch tag to provide additional metadata about an installer, installed software, or installed patch respectively.

+Understanding the use of CoSWIDs in the software lifecycle provides a basis for understanding the information provided in a CoSWID and the associated semantics of this information.
 Each of the different SWID and CoSWID tag types provide different sets of information.
 For example, a "corpus tag" is used to describe a software component's installation image on an installation media, while a "patch tag" is meant to describe a patch that modifies some other software component.

 ## Concise SWID Format

-This document defines the CoSWID format, a more concise representation of SWID information in the Concise Binary Object Representation (CBOR) {{-cbor}}.
+This document defines the CoSWID tag format, a more concise representation of SWID information in the Concise Binary Object Representation (CBOR) {{-cbor}}.
 The structure of a CoSWID is described via the Concise Data Definition Language (CDDL) {{-cddl}}.
-The resulting CoSWID data definition is aligned in the information able to be expressed with the XML schema definition of ISO-19770-2:2015
+The resulting CoSWID data definition is aligned to the information able to be expressed with the XML schema definition of ISO-19770-2:2015
 {{SWID}}.
+This alignment allows both SWID and CoSWID tags to represent a common set of SWID information and to support all SWID tag use cases.
+To achieve this end, the CDDL representation includes every SWID tag field and attribute.

 The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, are mapped to more concise labels represented as small integer values.
 The names used in the CDDL data definition and the mapping to the CBOR representation using integer labels is based on the vocabulary of the